snugel/cas-offinder/README.md

 - The second line indicates the desired pattern including PAM site,
 - The remaining lines are the query sequences and maximum mismatch numbers, separated by spaces.
 (The length of the desired pattern and the query sequences should be the same!)
+- Optinally, you can spacify labels per each query sequence, it will be annotated in the output file.

 For the pattern and the query sequences, mixed bases are allowed to account for the degeneracy in PAM sequences.